 There are as many variations on split pea soup as there are cooks, and Curried Split Pea Soup is one of my three favorites.
 I think that steamed cauliflower goes well with split pea soup; in fact, I always wind up dipping my cauliflower into the soup.
 Last night I decided to streamline the cooking/dipping process and just cook the cauliflower in the soup, so this is what I did:

 - 1 teaspoon each whole cumin, fennel, and black mustard seeds fennel, and black mustard seeds

 - 1 tablespoon finely minced fresh ginger

 - 3 large carrots halved lengthwise and cut into 1/2-inch slices

 - 6 cups boiling water

-- Lock the lid in place.
+Lock the lid in place.
 Over high heat, bring to high pressure.
 Lower the heat just enough to maintain high pressure and cook for 8 minutes.
-Allow the pressure to come down naturally for about 10 minutes, then quick-release the pressure (place the pot under cold running water if your PC doesn’t have a quick-release button).
+(Electric PC users, just set the high pressure setting to 8 minutes.)
+Remove from heat or turn PC off.
+Allow the pressure to come down naturally for about 10 minutes, then quick-release the pressure.
 Remove the lid, tilting it away from you to allow any excess steam to escape.
-Check the peas, and if they are not soft, return to high pressure for a couple of minutes or until they are uniformly tender (older peas take longer to cook).
+Check the peas, and if they are not soft, return to high pressure for a couple of minutes or until they are uniformly tender (older peas may take longer to cook).